101companies/101worker/README.md

 The idea is that a cron job performs these commands regularly.

-101worker updates itself by "git pull" before each run.
+101worker updates itself with "git pull" after each run.

 In this manner, production modules can also be added remotely.